Why did you choose to complete your graduate studies in your program at the University of Guelph?

 How do you think your research (or the work you are doing at U of G) can potentially improve life?

 My research will be useful for restaurant operators and restaurant workers because the results will help to identify barriers that make it difficult for environmental and labour practices to be implemented.
 With the identification of barriers, the restaurant industry can develop strategies to overcome them which will result in increased well-being of restaurant workers and the planet.

 Please comment on your academic relationship with your advisor

-I am very lucky and have two advisors, Mark Holmes and Bruce McAdams.
-Working with both of them has been an incredible experience.
-They are both very supportive of my work, provide helpful feedback and they have pushed me to learn and grow with my studies.
-I am grateful for all of the help, encouragement and opportunities they have provided me.
+I am very lucky and have had two advisors, Mark Holmes and Bruce McAdams.
+Working with both of them was an incredible experience.
+They were both very supportive of my work, provided helpful feedback and pushed me to learn and grow with my studies.
+I am grateful for all of the help, encouragement and opportunities they provided me.

 What do you plan to do after graduation?
 How has UofG helped you reach that goal?